Zia people (New Mexico): Sun symbol

 The symbol is representative of the much broader Puebloan, affiliated Hispano communities, and New Mexican culture, for example it is featured on the flag of New Mexico, in the design of the New Mexico State Capitol, on New Mexico's State Quarter entry, numerous city flags including Albuquerque and Roswell, and the state highway marker.
 The Zia tribe does not hold a trademark to the symbol because, under U.S. federal law, it has ubiquitous regional representation.
 The state government of New Mexico guides people to educational resources on the appropriate use of the sun symbol at Zia Pueblo and at the Indian Pueblo Cultural Center in Albuquerque, including information on receiving permission for commercial use and asking for the symbol be used respectfully in civil use.
 The symbol was featured on the flag of Madison, Wisconsin from 1962 through 2018, when concerns about cultural appropriation of the Zia, Puebloan, and New Mexican symbol led the city to remove it.
-A resolution was passed in 2014, by the National Congress of American Indians to recognize the Zia pueblo’s right to the symbol as its.
+A resolution was passed in 2014, by the National Congress of American Indians to recognize the Zia pueblo’s right to the symbol.